GLAM-Workbench/archway-harvesting/README.md

 ----

+See the [GLAM Workbench documentation](https://glam-workbench.github.io/) for more details.
-If you think this is useful or interesting, you can [support me on Patreon](https://www.patreon.com/timsherratt).
+If you think this project is worthwhile, you might like [to support me on Patreon](https://www.patreon.com/timsherratt).